 Silicon Valley is no longer king

-Silicon Valley may have started off as the “original” entrepreneurial ecosystem, but Asia is catching up, with the highest number of start-ups originating from countries like China, India and Singapore – a phenomenon that would not have been made possible without the digital revolution sweeping the world.
+Silicon Valley may have started off as the “original” entrepreneurial ecosystem, but entrepreneurship in Asia is catching up, with the highest number of start-ups originating from countries like China, India, and Singapore – a phenomenon that would not have been made possible without the digital revolution sweeping the world.

 Complementing the digital revolution is the increased mobility made possible through advancements in technology.
 Some fifty years ago, Boeing launched its first commercial jet liner, which forever changed intercontinental travel to what we have today.
 Gradually, multi-national student exchange programs, an influx of enterprising foreigners and exposure to foreign markets in an increasingly globalised economy has also brought over much of the entrepreneurial spirit previously missing from the relatively conservative Asian culture, where most were risk adverse and more inclined to “traditional” job routes.
 Increasingly, even foreign entrepreneurs prefer to set up shop in Asia, where the market is more dynamic, competition for certain sectors less intense; and overall costs are more manageable.

-Singapore – the new entrepreneur’s destination of choice?
+Singapore – the new entrepreneur in Asia’s destination of choice?

 For any entrepreneur, Singapore stands out simply because it is extremely easy to do business there – after all, the tiny nation-state successfully bagged the World Bank’s top no. 1 rank for the Ease of Doing Business for the tenth consecutive year.